 As digital payments become more widespread and less costly, many private businesses will be able to pay their workers and suppliers electronically – and should.
 The digital revolution offers a chance to increase formal-sector employment without making compliance excessively burdensome.
 At a time of tighter government budget constraints, digital payments can help broaden the revenue base by reducing tax avoidance and evasion.

-Finally, policymakers will need to make additional efforts to include underserved groups., and to need support to open and use a financial account.
+Finally, policymakers will need to make additional efforts to include underserved groups.
+The gender gap in financial access has narrowed, but it still exists.
+Women, along with the poor, are more likely to lack a form of personal identification or a mobile phone, to live far from a bank branch , and to need support to open and use a financial account.
 Financial-education programs, especially those that involve peer-to-peer learning (such as through women’s self-help groups) are essential as well.

 The World Bank is firmly committed to expanding financial inclusion through digitalization.
 We will continue to support countries as they enhance mobile-phone networks, rework regulations to foster access to finance, adopt e-government platforms, and modernize social-protection systems.
 For the many millions of people who still lack an account, we need to redouble our efforts and find creative ways to connect them to the financial system, build economic resilience, and reap the benefits of inclusion.